chrisachoo/unimail/README.md

-# 🪶 Unimail
+# 🪶 unimailx

 > A lightweight, framework-agnostic email templating library for building beautiful HTML emails — no React required.

-Unimail lets you compose styled, standards-compliant emails with simple HTML components and Tailwind-like utilities.
+unimailx lets you compose styled, standards-compliant emails with simple HTML components and Tailwind-like utilities.
 No JSX, no build tools — just TypeScript and clean HTML.

 ---